 Reviews of great Fossil watches:

 - Fossil FS4813 Review

 This watch is tangible proof that minimalist designs can be as classy as other fashionable smartwatches.

 Fossil decided to keep everything as simple as possible with this piece, and it resulted in a beautiful design and incredibly easy reading of the time.

 The case of the watch and the bracelet share a gun-metal tone, which pairs perfectly with the black and white dial.

 The dial itself has white stick markers, and black hands with white tips, all of this pops out really beautifully in the dial, giving off a sense of prestige and giving all of us easy time reads regardless of the hour of the day.

 -Reading time in the dark will take some getting used to

-For those looking for sturdy, manly, and stylish timepiece, this may watch may turn into your favorite on the list.
+For those looking for a sturdy, manly, and stylish timepiece, this may turn into your favorite on the list.